-11.1 You are responsible for your own living expenses, travel and accommodation costs.
-If the course you are studying requires other costs to be incurred as part of the course (for example if there is a compulsory field trip), then this will have been notified to you.
+10.1 You are responsible for your own living expenses, travel and accommodation costs.
+If the programme you are studying requires other costs to be incurred as part of the programme (for example if there is a compulsory field trip), then this will have been notified to you in the CMA Material Information Sheet provided to you with your offer letter.